sstok/park-manager/docs/contributing/code/bugs.rst

   (providing a unit test that illustrates the bug is best);

-* Give as much detail as possible about your environment (OS, Docker version, PHP version, Symfony version, Park-Manager version, enabled extensions, used modules, ...);
+* Give as much detail as possible about your environment (OS, Docker version, PHP version, Symfony version, Park-Manager version, ...);

 * If you want to provide a stack trace you got on an HTML page, be sure to provide the plain text version, which should appear at the bottom of the